tips & trends

 sandal season, an open toe or a winter pamper session, you should always put your best foot forward with an essie pedicure. so, step out in style in these easy pedi tricks.

-step 1: cleanse and sanitize hands
+step 1: cleanse and sanitize feet

-Begin your at-home manicure by first removing any previous nail polish.
+Begin your at-home pedicure by first removing any previous nail polish.
 This can be tricky if you’re wearing a deep red or blue nail polish shade.
 Rubbing back and forth can transfer pigments to your cuticle, leaving a stain.
 The best and easiest way to remove stubborn nail colors is to press the nail polish remover wipe onto your nails, wait 5 seconds for it to loosen the nail polish, and wipe down the length of the nail.
 Repeat this step a few more times to remove any excess.

 step 2: trim and file nails